The Story of Astialiisa

 Shopkeeper Tiina & decoration shelf

-Astialiisa’s store is located in an old stone building in the Töölö district of Helsinki.
 Astialiisa houses Finland’s most diverse collection of Finnish vintage dishes.
 Our products include Arabia, Iittala, Nuutajärvi and Muurla dishes.
 In addition we have related Finnish design products from Moomin and Marimekko.
 Our oldest dishes are over 100-years-old, and therefore as old as the Republic of Finland.
-If you appreciate Finnish design and Nordic style, you will find the perfect presents, souvenirs, as well as style inspiration for your own home from our store and the Astialiisa Online webshop.
+If you appreciate Finnish design and Nordic style, you will find the perfect presents, souvenirs, as well as style inspiration for your own home from our Online webshop.
 Astialiisa is my own little dream-come-true and it’s story all began with family:

 From our family to your family